eduardoboucas/buildtimes/_posts/2016-04-15-creating-modular-ui-components-with-dustjs.markdown

 ## Finding a solution

 I [asked the question](https://github.com/linkedin/dustjs/issues/715) to the LinkedIn engineers and a few suggestions were discussed.
-One of them was to use [helpers](http://www.dustjs.com/guides/dust-helpers/), a feature of Dust that allows a globally-available JavaScript function to run arbitrary code on a template, useful for implementing more complex logic tests or other types of processing (e.g. parsing Markdown text).
-The reason this was suggested was because, unlike partials, helpers do support a content block.
+One of them was to use define the component using [helpers](http://www.dustjs.com/guides/dust-helpers/) instead of partials.
+Helpers are globally-available JavaScript functions that can run arbitrary code on a template, useful for implementing more complex logic operations or other types of processing (e.g. parsing Markdown text).
+More importantly to our case, and unlike partials, they do support a content block.

 {% highlight html %}
 <!-- This does work! -->